My butterfly pictures evolved from my fascination with their stages when I began raising Monarchs.

 If you are a more serious photographer, you might want to check out the Sony DSC-F828.
 I have seen some beautiful photographs of butterflies taken with these digital cameras.

-Another highly recommended camera for excellent close-up photos of butterfly stages is the Nikon D200 using 400-600mm lenses......a costly investment, though.
+Another highly recommended camera for excellent close-up butterfly photography is the Nikon D200 using 400-600mm lenses......a costly investment, though.